 14. Watermelon

-Every single heavy melon is basically just sunshine and water packed tightly together.
+Every single heavy melon is basically sunshine and water packed tightly together.
 You need a ton of ground space and completely unobstructed light for these to reach full size.
-Don’t crowd them or the vines will suffocate.

 15. Cantaloupe

 The sweet orange flesh relies entirely on relentless heat to develop high sugar levels.
 Put them right on the south side of your property.
-My absolute favorite thing to grow for late summer breakfasts.

 16. Pumpkins

 Massive amounts of real estate are required to catch enough light for decent jack-o’-lanterns.
-You want to keep the creeping vines out of the tree shade entirely.
-They drink an absurd amount of water while forming the rinds.
+Keep the creeping vines out of tree shade entirely.

 17. Tomatillos